 It’s said that Welsh Rarebit was conceived in the 1800s and inspired by a 16th-century tale.
 God asks St. Peter to cast the Welsh out of heaven because they were carousing and causing a ruckus.
 St. Peter stomped his feet at the pearly gates and shouted “caws pobil!”
 That’s Welsh for “toasted cheese.”
 All the Welshman stumbled out of heaven and St. Peter slammed the gates behind them.

-Numerous Welsh Rarebit recipes are floating about, each with its variations, but most call for cheddar cheese.
-Some even suggest American processed cheese, which to me is sacrilege.
+Numerous Welsh Rarebit recipes are floating about, each with variations, but most call for cheddar cheese.
+Some even suggest American processed cheese, which to me is a sacrilege.
 You might want to try using Welsh Caerphilly cheese, Collier’s Welsh Cheddar Cheese, a spicy Red Dragon cheese, or a garlicky Tintern cheese to keep it authentic.
 Welsh cheeses can usually be found at specialty stores, and gourmet markets or you can even order them online.

 Wales is well known for its cheese farms and festivals.
 If you’re visiting it in June, you may want to attend the “The Big Cheese Festival” in Caerphilly, which takes place beneath one of Europe’s largest castles.

-Mix a hearty Welsh Stout or Ale into the cheese, although any type of beer will do.
+Mix a hearty Welsh Stout or Ale into the cheese, although any beer will do.
 Wales has a long history of brewing beer and has over 250 pubs.
 One of its oldest breweries is Brains Bitter founded in 1713.
 The Samuel Brains family bought it in 1882 and has owned it ever since.

 Make sure to attend one of Wales’s many beer festivals in Cardiff.

-Your choice of bread for Welsh Rarebit will also make a difference in how it tastes.
+Your choice of bread for Welsh Rarebit can make a difference in how it tastes.
 Recipes online suggest anything from ordinary white bread to artisan French Bread.
 A freshly baked country loaf with seeds and other whole grains or a whole wheat English muffin will make your sandwich healthier and even yummier.

 Visit Wales